iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/dataset_section.rst

   description = <study description>

-This property shows if ``Dataset Description`` tab is enabled for the dataset.
-It can contain description as a string in markdown format or as a absolute or relative path to file in markdown format.
-You can see more about ``Dataset Description`` tab :ref:`here <dataset_description_ui>`.
+This property shows if the ``Dataset Description`` tab is enabled for the dataset.
+It can contain a description as a string in markdown format or as an absolute or relative path to a markdown file.
+You can see more about the ``Dataset Description`` tab :ref:`here <dataset_description_ui>`.

 authorizedGroups